johnrlive/rails-install/README.md

-# ee-install
+# rails-install
-Bash Script To Install Easy Engine on a fresh Ubuntu install
+Bash Script To Ruby, Nginx, Passenger and Postgres on a fresh Ubuntu install

 # How To Install: